- 1 Launch And Pray “Optimization.”

-Usually a “special report” on how a certain miracle pill is saving all of the mankind.
+Usually a “special report” on how a certain miracle pill is saving all of mankind.

-To bad a certain group of people claims the pill is to strong and want it off the market!
+Too bad a certain group of people claim the pill is too strong and want it off the market!

-Your audience better act fast before it’s to0 late!
+Your audience better act fast before it’s too late!

-Pro Tip: No matter which landing page style’s you choose to split test, always try to “borrow” authority from either the users device OS, placement, or anything else they’re familiar with.
+Pro Tip: No matter which landing page style you choose to split test, always try to “borrow” authority from either the users device OS, placement, or anything else they’re familiar with.

 Placement is where your ad is placed on a digital property such as a website or app.

-If your ad is showing up on a site, who’s audience has no interest in your offering the campaign will fail.
+If your ad is showing up on a site where the audience has no interest in your offering, the campaign will fail.